Integrations Curriculum (INTG)

 INTG 100 Foundations (4 Credits)

 This 4-credit course will be taken in the student’s first year.
 It is capped at 18 students.
 It functions as both an introduction to their general education experience at a Catholic, Benedictine college, and as a writing-intensive course.
-Students will demonstrate reflection on their learning through the use of an Integrated Portfolio.
 The topics of these courses are diverse and intended to be taught by faculty from across all divisions.
-Offered for A-F grading only.

 Prerequisites: None